IBM-Bluemix-Docs/mass-data-migration/migrate-netezza-databases.md

 {:note: .note}
 {:important: .important}

-# Migrating Netezza databases to {{site.data.keyword.dashdbshort_notm}}
+# Migrating PureData System for Analytics databases to {{site.data.keyword.dashdbshort_notm}}
 {: #migrate-netezza-databases}

-The {{site.data.keyword.mdms_short}} Service (MDMS) can be used to migrate large Netezza databases to {{site.data.keyword.dashdbshort}}.
+The {{site.data.keyword.mdms_full}} can be used to migrate large IBM PureData™ System for Analytics (powered by Netezza® technology) databases to {{site.data.keyword.dashdbshort}}.
 You can use this document as a reference for the tools that determine the amount of data to be transferred, and exporting methods.
 {: shortdesc}

 ## Determining the database object size